Sun24Y/Sun24Y_DeskWorld.theme/README.md

 CTRL + RightMenuKey …………………. open widget layer

-**You can change the opacity+saturation+brightness with the CTRL key and pressed together with following key-combo:**
+**You can change the opacity- / saturation- / brightness-values with the CTRL key and pressed together with following key-combo:**

 Ins / Del …………………. +/- saturation

-Pos1 / End …………………. +/- Brightness
+Pos1 / End …………………. +/- brightness

-PageUP / PageDOWN …………………. + /- Opacity
+PageUP / PageDOWN …………………. + /- opacity

 --------------------------------------------------------------------------------------------------------------